Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/04-submitting-jobs.md

 ~~~
 {: .output}

-We can see under 2000 rows of flight information and identify columns that give arrival and departure time information.
+The output reveals the csv file contains 2000 rows of flight information and identify columns that give arrival and departure time information.

 The pbs script that runs matlab data computations on this csv file is the pbs scripted named ***airline.pbs***.
 A couple things to notice are:

-a, The extra flags -nodisplay -nosplash, that suppress the matlab graphical interaction.
+a, The extra flags -nodisplay -nosplash suppress the matlab graphical interaction.

-b, the command line way to run matlab with the -r (run) flag.
+b, The command line way to run matlab with the -r (run) flag.
 There are a few ways to do it, consult matlab documentation for more examples.
 ~~~
 nano airline.pbs
 ~~~